core-wg/oscore/draft-ietf-core-object-security.md

 To enable retrieval of the right Recipient Context, the Recipient ID SHOULD be unique in the sets of all Recipient Contexts used by an endpoint.

-The same Master Salt MAY be used with several Master Secrets.
+While the triple (Master Secret, Master Salt, Sender ID) MUST be unique, the same Master Salt MAY be used with several Master Secrets and the same Master Secret MAY be used with several Master Salts.

 # Protected CoAP Message Fields {#protected-fields}